mohashyne/SOC-Analyst-MyDFIR/README.md

     Follow the installation steps provided for each server in the `/docs` folder.

 3. **Spin Up Servers**:
-    Use the provided configuration files to launch six servers on **Vulture**.
+    Use the provided configuration files to launch six servers on **VULTR**.

 4. **Set Up VPC**:
     Configure the VPC to allow secure internal communication between servers.